gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 and every other pair of levels that you can construct.
-This method actually takes us back to the methods in Chapter \@ref(chapter2) where we compared the means of two groups except that we need to deal with potentially many pair-wise comparisons, making an adjustment to account for that inflation in Type I errors that occurs due to many tests being performed at the same time.
+This method actually takes us back to the methods in Chapter \@ref(chapter2) where we compared the means of two groups except that we need to deal with potentially many pair-wise comparisons, making an adjustment to account for that inflation in Type I errors
+\index{type I error}
+that occurs due to many tests being performed at the same time.
 There are many different statistical methods to make all the pair-wise comparisons, but we will employ the most commonly used one, called ***Tukey's Honest Significant Difference*** (Tukey's HSD) method^[When this procedure is used with unequal group sizes it is also sometimes